tohweizhong/pdf-dump/README.md

 # pdf-dump

+(All content in this repository belong to their respective authors and none to me.
+This is simply a personal consolidation.)

 A dump of all the data science pdf's that I have accumulated over the years, organized in the following directories:

 * [01 Books](https://github.com/tohweizhong/pdf-dump/tree/master/01%20Books)